owlbarn/tutorial/chapters/slicing.md

 ![Illustrated Examples of Slicing](../images/slicing/example_slice_01.png "slicing example 01")

-The first example as shown in [@fig:slicing:example_slice_01](a)is to take one column of this matrix.
+The first example is to take one column of this matrix.
 It can be achieved by using both basic and fancy slicing:

 ```ocaml
 # Arr.get_fancy [ R[]; I 2 ] x;;